 The Division accepts that new student orientation is critical to student success.
 The orientation process begins when a potential student is introduced to Central Baptist College, and it continues through registration, enrollment and into the classroom.
 The student is continually developing an awareness of services, schedules, and an identity with staff, faculty and peers.
 Orientation course content should be developed through ongoing input from many departments.
 Faculty, staff and upperclassmen must maintain an attentive and welcoming posture.

-Chad Linn, Division ChairPACE
+Steve Elder, Division ChairPACE